LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/ckad/01-k8s-configuration.md

 - Taints and Tolerations help the Kubernetes scheduler make informed decisions
 - Ensure Pods are deployed on suitable Nodes, respecting node limitations
 - Enhance cluster management and resource utilization.
-- However, it does not mean that the tainted Pod will enter the Node with the same tolerance.
-The tainted Pod can also be scheduled into other Nodes with no tolerance.
+- However, it does not mean that a Pod with a matching tolerance will always be scheduled on a Node with that taint.
+The Pod can also be scheduled on other Nodes that do not have the taint.
   - It does not tell the Pod to go to a certain Node.
 Instead, it only tells the Node to accept certain Pods.

 ```sh